Why textbook reading is different

-At Pearson, the largest US textbook publisher, our UX and product team works on creating a the best learning experience for students.
+The higher education textbook team at Pearson is focused on creating the best learning experiences we can for students.
 Unlike “lean-back” reading, students use textbooks differently.
 For example, it’s common for students to quickly flip through pages to find specific content instead of reading sequentially.
 They might refer to a chart or table in one place, while reading in another.
 They need to have a sense of how long or how much time it will take to read particular sections.
 Their behaviors, needs and surroundings suggest a re-thinking of the experience to improve learning.

-One solution, called “quick view,” emerged from the pack, was launched and became the second-most used feature in Pearson’s digital textbooks.
+One such improvement, called “quick view,” became one of the most used features in Pearson’s digital textbooks.

 Here are some of the key findings we addressed:

-- It’s difficult to get a “sense of place” in a digital textbook.
+- It’s hard to get a “sense of place” in a digital textbook.
 Just knowing which “page” you are “on” doesn’t mean much when you’re looking at a screen.

 - Students want to know the relative lengths of sections within the book, and what sorts of material they can expect to encounter.
-What is the mix of text, images, formulas, tables, etc.?
+What is the mix of text, images, formulas, and tables?

-- Reading for coursework and studying requires being able to refer to multiple parts of the book at the same time, while keeping your current place.
-Bookmarks and multiple windows proved unwieldy and poor solutions for many readers.
-Most digital book UI was not designed for this sort of reading behavior.
+- How can we refer to multiple parts of the book at the same time, while keeping your current place.
+Bookmarks and multiple windows are unwieldy and poor solutions.

-- Created an overview of the book that shows your current and recent locations, the relative lengths of sections, as well as types of content, and synchronizes that overview with your current position.
-More than just thumbnails, this “quick view” is a miniature view of the actual content, segmented by that content’s structure instead of by arbitrary rectangles (or pages).
+- Created an always-available overview of the book that shows your current and recent locations, the relative lengths of sections, as well as types of content, synchronized with your current position.
+More than just a tray of thumbnails, this “quick view” is a miniature view of the actual content, segmented by that content’s structure instead of by arbitrary rectangles (or pages).
 This allows the segments to convey useful information about the nature of the content.

 - On mobile devices, created a direct, gestural method for moving between the thumbnail view and a list view, and a “mini table of contents.”

 - Paper – tested the recognition and understanding of various visual metaphors for conveying length, structure and location within contents.
 Some of the ideas were not even noticed by testers, or simply too abstract.
-A line at the top or left border of the window was mistaken for a scrollbar, for example.
+A line at the bottom of the window was mistaken for a horizontal scrollbar, for example.

-- High fidelity – for user testing we needed to give readers the working mechanics within a broad swath of content—and with different types of content—to ensure the testing context aligned with the real world scenarios they would encounter.
-Using Principle, HTML/CSS/JS and Keynote, various prototypes were tested.
+- High fidelity – for user testing we needed to give readers the working mechanics within a broad swath of content—and with different types of content—to ensure the testing context aligned with the real-world scenarios.
+Using Principle, InVision, HTML/CSS/JS and Keynote, various prototypes were tested.

-- Refinement – At first, my solutions confused readers by trying to do too much.
-They not only addressed the sense of place and overview needs, but they also tried to indicate which sections of the text book were assigned as homework and when those assignments were due.
+- Refinement – At first, our solutions confused readers.
+They not only addressed the sense of place and overview needs, but they also indicated which sections of the book were assigned as homework and when those assignments were due.
 Most users found that confusing, distracting and unnecessary.
-When we limited Quick View to just the book overview and your current and most recent place in it, students found that most useful.
-In fact, Quick View became the second-most used feature of the product.
+When we limited the scope to just showing the book overview and one’s current and most recent place in it, students found that useful.

-Our team was were awarded two EU design patents for this work.
+Our team was were awarded two design patents for this work.

-Quick View is a feature I designed to give readers a book overview they can “flip through.”
-Instead of using equal-sized thumbnails, those in Quick View vary according to the length of the book’s sections.
+Quick View is a feature designed to give readers a book overview they can “flip through.”
+Yet, instead of showing equal-sized thumbnails, those in Quick View vary according to the length of the book’s sections.
 Readers can visually assess how much time it will take to read a section.
-Seeing what types of content are within the sections (text, images, video, lists, figures, etc.) provides students information to determine where key elements are.
+Seeing what types of content are within the sections (text, images, video, lists, figures, etc.) lets students quickly see where key elements are.